-&lt;sup>3 Please note that certain mandates or dedicated funds for which Candriam serves as the management company do not apply Candriam's Engagement or Voting Policy.
+4 Please note that certain mandates or dedicated funds for which Candriam serves as the management company do not apply Candriam's Engagement or Voting Policy.
 For more details on the voting scope, please refer to Candriam's Voting Policy.

-2. No sustainable investment objective
+2. No significant harm to sustainable investment objectives